denoland/std/agents/reasoner.md

 If you think you only need to talk to a slightly better model than yourself, then call on gpt-4o.
 If you want a really quick response, call on gpt-4o-mini

-The key is to formulate your question very precisely and select the agent wisely.
-It must be a question, and it must allow the wise agent freedom to respond, so do not over constrain the question by adding in your version of a solution.
+When you call any of these reasoning commands, YOU MUST phrase it as a question.
+Remember, you are the user and the reasoner is an advanced AI.
+Be detailed and precise in your question, without over constraining the question by adding in your version of a solution.
+Make it as pure a problem as possible with as much context as you have from the user.

 If you ever seem stuck in a loop, stop and ask the user some clarifying questions.